hishizuka/pizero_bikecomputer/doc/software_installation.md

 - Select BT device
   - Specify the device to use for bluetooth tethering.
 - Live Track
-  - Open the Live Track submenu to enable ThingsBoard or Garmin LiveTrack.
-  - ThingsBoard uploads real-time telemetry to a [ThingsBoard](https://thingsboard.io) dashboard.
+  - Enable real-time data upload to the [ThingsBoard](https://thingsboard.io) dashboard.
   - When Gadgetbridge is connected, telemetry and the course attribute are uploaded through its HTTP bridge.
   - If that HTTP request fails, the program retries through MQTT over Bluetooth tethering.
   - The `tb-mqtt-client` package and a ThingsBoard device access token in [THINGSBOARD_API](#thingsboard_api-section) are required.
   - Import and connect the provided dashboard as described in [thingsboard_setup.md](./thingsboard_setup.md).
-  - Garmin LiveTrack creates and updates a Garmin Connect LiveTrack session using the Garmin Connect tokenstore and an automatically generated publisher identifier.
-    - The `garminconnect` and `requests` packages are required.
-    - Configure [GARMINCONNECT_API](#garminconnect_api-section), then enable **Menu > Connectivity > Live Track > Garmin**.
-    - The feature is disabled by default and must be enabled explicitly.
-Use it only with a Garmin account and device that you own or control.
-    - START creates one session.
-STOP sends a final point without closing it, and RESET closes the session.
-    - Session creation and closure use direct HTTP, with Bluetooth tethering when no other network is available.
-Points for an existing session use Gadgetbridge when connected.
-    - A loaded course is queued and associated with the Garmin dashboard after a successful position post.
-Course upload uses direct HTTP or Bluetooth tethering and does not require network access when the course is loaded.
-    - This is an unofficial integration that is not affiliated with, endorsed by, or warranted by Garmin.
-It uses Garmin Connect Mobile's private LiveTrack API, so API changes may break it, and its use may result in Garmin limiting account access or suspending the service.
-    - The integration is identified by name only and does not use the Garmin logo.
-  - Garmin Messages is reserved for LiveTrack message receiving.
-The current application stores its on/off setting, but message polling is not yet integrated.
 - Gadgetbridge
   - Enable BLE UART service for the Android [Gadgetbridge](https://gadgetbridge.org) app.
 - Get Location